helaili/hubot-github-tfs/README.md

 http://<hubot_server>/hubot/github-tfs/build/<room>
 ```

-Whenever a push happens on this repo, Hubot will comment in the romom specified in the webhook URL and trigger the registered build.
+Whenever a push happens on this repo, Hubot will comment in the room specified in the webhook URL and trigger the registered build.

 ```
 **hubot**>> @helaili just pushed code on OctoCheese/SpidersFromMars/testTFS.
 Requesting a TFS build with defaultcollection/SpidersFromMars/1